Who are we?

-We will only transfer your personal data to clients and partners in countries outside the EEA with your consent before undertaking such processing; otherwise we do not transfer personal data out of the EEA.
+We will only transfer your personal data to clients and partners in countries outside the UK or the EEA with your consent before undertaking such processing; otherwise we do not transfer personal data out of the UK or the EEA.

 What rights do you have in relation to the data we hold on you?

 By law, you have a number of rights when it comes to your personal data.
 Further information and advice about your rights can be obtained from the data protection regulator in your country.

 - The right to be informed You have the right to be provided with clear, transparent and easily understandable information about how we use your information and your rights.
 This is why we’re providing you with the information in this Policy.